 Have a question or concern that’s not addressed here?
 Write it below and your questions or comments (and our answers) may get added to the list.

 Affordability is made up of three factors: house prices, mortgage rules, and income.
 Truly addressing affordability is not as simple as cutting out a percentage of the market to reduce the number of prospective buyers and making prices (and homeowners’ equity) fall.
-When prices drop because tens of thousands of millennials have been locked out of the market due to mortgage rules, that’s not improved affordability – it’s decreased affordability.
+When prices drop because tens of thousands of people have been locked out of the market due to mortgage rules or skyrocketing home prices, that’s not improved affordability – it’s decreased affordability.
 The result is market instability, pent up demand, lowered homeowner equity, faltering local economies, and a whole generation of young and new Canadians with their financial futures hampered.

-Myth: Changes to the stress test and mortgage amortizations will drive up housing prices
+Myth: Changes to mortgage amortizations and the stress test will further drive up housing prices

 Purchasing a home is a good investment in Canada – homeowners and prospective buyers want their investment to appreciate at a reasonable rate over time.
 But that appreciation should be slow and steady to keep housing affordable so that when it’s time to sell, someone else can buy your home.
 That’s the balance we need.